 Polyvinyl chloride (commonly abbreviated as PVC) is a widely-used plastic.
 Globally, over 50% of all PVC manufactured is used in construction.
 As a building material, PVC is budget-friendly and easy to assemble.
 In recent years, PVC has been replacing traditional building materials such as wood, concrete and clay in many areas.

 Are all PVC ceiling products the same?

 No, please be aware of cheap imitations!
 Many of the imported PVC products that are sold in South Africa are "non-genuine" and manufactured by using poor quality materials and compounds.
-Our PVC ceilings are manufactured in South Africa with high quality PVC and come with a 20 year guarantee.
+Our PVC ceilings are manufactured in South Africa with high quality PVC and come with a 20 year manufacturing product guarantee.